kurapica/IGAS/Loop/README.md

 Loop
 ====

 Lua object-oriented program system, also with a special syntax keyword system.
 Now, it only works for Lua 5.1.
-Since the 'getfenv', 'setfenv', 'newproxy' api is removed from Lua 5.2, the system won't works on it now.
+Since the **getfenv**, **setfenv**, **newproxy** api is removed from Lua 5.2, the system won't works on it now.